-\Official Dress is required for the reasons part of this CDE
+^{}Official Dress is required for the reasons part of this CDE

--An FFA Shirt is any shirt purchased from the National, State or Local FFA or FFA emblem or FFA sticker on it.
+-An FFA Shirt is any shirt purchased from the National, State or Local FFA or any plain shirt that has an FFA emblem or FFA sticker on it.
 A high school or middle school t-shirt is also acceptable.